lukahrvacevic/Warehouse-System/README.md

 # Warehouse-System

-University project for a made-up warehouse system which had the goal to practice implementing web services for a system as well as running a system using a tool for orchestrating containers(Docker).
+University project for a made-up warehouse system which was done with the intention of practicing implementation of web services for a system as well as running a system using a tool for orchestrating containers(Docker).

 Main tools that were used are Python with Flask and SQLAlchemy